inspec/inspec-aws/docs/resources/aws_stepfunctions_state_machine.md

 # aws\_stepfunctions\_state\_machine

-Use the `aws_stepfunctions_state_machine` InSpec audit resource to test properties of a single specific Step Functions State Machine.
+Use the `aws_stepfunctions_state_machine` InSpec audit resource to test properties of a single specific Step Functions state machine.

 Provisions a state machine.
-A state machine consists of a collection of states that can do work (Task states), determine to which states to transition next (Choice states), stop an execution with an error (Fail states), and so on.
+A state machine consists of a collection of states that can do work (Task states), determine which states to transition next (Choice states), stop an execution with an error (Fail states), and so on.
 State machines are specified using a JSON-based, structured language.

 ## Syntax

 Ensure that an identity pool exists.

-    describe aws_stepfunctions_state_machine(state_machine_arn: 'test') do
+    describe aws_stepfunctions_state_machine(state_machine_arn: 'STATE_MACHINE_ARN') do
       it { should exist }
     end